-- All references to the TES9 also includes all versions unless otherwise indicated. - "Operator" and "User" refer to the person who uses TES9. - "System" and "Video system" refer to the mix of interconnected production and terminal equipment in your environment. - "Video" by itself as a synonym for "259M or 292M"; that is, when either video type is appropriate.
-For features that apply to one video format only (such as VBI processing in 259M), the manual names the format explicitly. - The "Operating Tips" and "Note" boxes are used throughout this manual to provide additional user information.
+- "Operator" and "User" refer to the person who uses TES9. - "System" and "Video system" refer to the mix of interconnected production and terminal equipment in your environment. - "TES9" also refers all versions unless otherwise indicated. - "Video" by itself is a synonym for "259M or 292M"; that is, when either video type is appropriate.
+For features that apply to one video format only, the manual names the format explicitly.